 Don’t choose on price alone

 The cheapest option is almost never the best value.
-A site that looks outdated, loads slowly, or fails to convert visitors into customers isn’t saving you money – it’s costing you it.
+A site that looks outdated, loads slowly, or fails to convert visitors into customers isn’t saving you money.
+It’s costing you it.

 That said, expensive doesn’t automatically mean good either.
-A large agency with high overheads will charge more than a specialist solo designer – but that doesn’t mean you’ll get a better result.
+A large agency with high overheads will charge more than a specialist solo designer, but that doesn’t mean you’ll get a better result.
 In fact, for most small to medium business projects, a focused specialist who personally handles your project from start to finish will outperform a big agency where your work gets handed to a junior team.
+What you’re actually paying for is expertise, communication, and outcomes.
+Judge value on those terms.

-Ask who actually does the work
+Book a free consultationAsk who actually does the work

 This matters more than most clients realise.
 Some agencies sell on the strength of senior talent and then hand the project to a junior.
 Some “designers” use offshore developers for the build and only touch the visual layer themselves.

-Neither is automatically bad – but you should know what you’re getting.
+Neither is automatically bad, but you should know what you’re getting.
 Ask directly: who will be designing the site?
 Who will be building it?
 Will I have direct access to them?

 Check reviews and references